pfl/containerd/.github/README.md

 bandwidth settings, CNI labels and DNS settings, which can be modified and returned in the reply.

+When network configuration is read from disk, all network configurations are sent to NRI via an 'CreatePodSandboxNetworkConf' message.
+Eventually returned networks will be processed and changes applied - this is TBD at the moment.

 A version of NRI supporting network messages is in the [wip_adjustpodsandboxnetwork NRI branch](https://github.com/pfl/nri/tree/wip_adjustpodsandboxnetwork).
 Tag 'v0.0.5-adjustpodsandboxnetwork' is pointing to the current work in progress